the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab9_git/_index.md

 ## [1] Your First Repo

-**From now on, your homework, labs, and projects will be provided as git repositories.** We are going to start now, by setting up your `do_now` files to Github.
+**From now on, your do nows labs, and projects will be stored as git repositories.** We are going to start now, by setting up your `do_now` files on Github.

 ### [Cloning Your Do Now Repository]

+We have set up repositories for each student to populate with their do now files.

 {{< code-action "Go to your" >}} `cs9` **folder.**